pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0112.md

 on it until we released its [navigation tools][nav-tools-blog], which happened just a few weeks ago.
 If you want to get started with the library today you have two options:

-  * This week we are beginning to release a [brand series of episodes][1.0-tour] to tour the 1.0 library.
+  * This week we are beginning to release a [brand new series of episodes][1.0-tour] to tour the 1.0 library.
 The first episode builds a simple application from scratch to demonstrate how to implement your first feature, execute side effects, control dependencies, and write a full test suite.